henhouseai/henhouse/context/page.md

 # Page System Architecture Documentation

-This document covers the core business logic modules for page, image, and text processing in the new Python Gateway-based system.
+This document covers the core business logic modules for page, image, and text processing in the Python Gateway-based system.
 For Gateway, Registry, Render, and other infrastructure details, see the respective documentation files.

 ## Table of Contents